mtalapinto/moes/README.md

 where $s$ is the pixel-to-rv scaling factor, and $T_i$ and $T_c$ correspond to the environmental vectors with temperatures and pressure measured at the observation and calibration times, respectively.
 The $i$-index refers to each single science observation.

-The time series of the differential drifts and TZPs calculated using **moes** can be found in the *data/drifts/* and in the *data/tzp/* folders.
+The time series of the CARMENES VIS differential drifts and TZPs calculated using **moes** can be found in the *data/drifts/* and in the *data/tzp/* folders.

 ## Authors